 The Public Petition – A forgotten tool of Parliament

-by Manthri.lk - Research Team posted over 10 years ago in Analysis
+by Manthri.lk - Research Team posted about 11 years ago in Analysis

 Petitioning parliament is a long established democratic tool that was adopted from the British parliamentary system.
 In the words of the former Secretary General of the Sri Lankan Parliament, Mrs. Priyanee Wijesekera;